Spectral gaps of random graphs and applications: Abstract

 \section{Abstract}

-In this paper we show that for any $\delta > 0$ if then the normalized graph Laplacian of an \ER graph has all of its nonzero eigenvalues tightly concentrated around $1$.
-Our results give sharp estimates for the concentration of the eigenvalues above this threshold, while below this threshold we show a very different behavior.
-We then apply this new spectral gap theorem to prove the existence of several sharp thresholds in random topology.
+We study the spectral gap of the \ER random graph through the connectivity threshold.
+In particular, we show that for any fixed $\delta > 0$ if then the normalized graph Laplacian of an \ER graph has all of its nonzero eigenvalues tightly concentrated around $1$.
+This is a strong expander property.

+We estimate both the decay rate of the spectral gap to $1$ and the failure probability, up to a constant factor.
+We also show that the $1/2$ in the above is optimal, and that if $p = \frac{c \log n}{n}$ for $c < 1/2,$ then there are eigenvalues of the Laplacian restricted to the giant component that are separated from $1.$

+We then describe several applications of our spectral gap results to stochastic topology and geometric group theory.
+These all depend on Garland's method \cite{Garland}, a kind of spectral geometry for simplicial complexes.
+The following can all be considered to be higher-dimensional expander properties.

+First, we exhibit a sharp threshold for the fundamental group of the Bernoulli random $2$-complex to have Kazhdan's property (T).
+We also obtain slightly more information and can describe the large-scale structure of the group just before the (T) threshold.
+In this regime, the random fundamental group is with high probability the free product of a (T) group with a free group, where the free group has one generator for every isolated edge.
+The (T) group plays a role analogous to that of a ``giant component'' in percolation theory.

+Next, we give a new, short, self-contained proof of the Linial--Meshulam--Wallach theorem \cite{LM06,MW09}, identifying the cohomology-vanishing threshold of Bernoulli random $d$-complexes.
+Since we use spectral techniques, it only holds for $\Q$ or $\R$ coefficients rather than finite field coefficients, as in \cite{LM06} and \cite{MW09}.
+But it is sharp from a probabilistic point of view, providing for example, hitting time type results and limiting Poisson distributions inside the critical window.
+It is also a new method of proof, circumventing the combinatorial complications of cocycle counting.
+Similarly, results in an earlier preprint version of this article were already applied in \cite{flag} to obtain sharp cohomology-vanishing thresholds in every dimension for the random flag complex model.